cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/diagrams.md

 ## Definition

-An image that depicts a process, architecture or some other form of technology.
+Images that depict a process, architecture, or some other form of technology.

 ## Used in